kekolab/javaplex/README.md

 A Java library to interact with Plex Media Server.

-The library can only  _query_  the server and not upload, edit or delete the items of the server.
+The library can _query_ the server and _edit_ the items on the server (at least the media items).
+The library _does not_ and not upload, or delete the items of the server, although it has the capability to delete playlists and collections.

 It works both with remotely-available (public) servers and local servers

 ## Creating a client